vbocan/qrng-data-diode/docs/implementation-plan.md

     *   In `main.rs`, conditionally initialize based on `deployment_mode` configuration (FR-0.11).
     *   For direct access mode:
         *   Skip push endpoint initialization.
-        *   Start a fetching loop using the shared fetching module from `common` crate.
+        *   Start a fetching loop using the shared fetching module from `qrng-core` crate.
-        *   Directly populate the EG buffer with fetched data (FR-0.6 to FR-0.10).
+        *   Directly populate the Entropy Gateway buffer with fetched data (FR-0.6 to FR-0.10).
         *   Reuse all buffering, API, and security logic from push-based mode.
     *   Ensure zero-cost abstraction: mode selection happens at startup without runtime overhead.